Sample Answer

 Global Stakeholders and Corporate Social Responsibility CSR

-Hello and welcome to this recording that will focus on global stakeholders and corporate social responsibility CSR.
+Hello and welcome to this recording focusing on global stakeholders and corporate social responsibility CSR.
 Ethics refers to moral principles that influence how people make decisions and live their lives—mainly concerned with what is good for individuals and society.
-The study of ethics elaborates on various factors, including the rights and responsibilities of individuals, what is good and what is bad, and how to make proper moral decisions.
+The study of ethics elaborates on various factors, including the rights and responsibilities of individuals, what is good and wrong, and how to make proper moral decisions.
 These concepts have been derived from religions, culture, and philosophy.

 Global stakeholders and corporate social responsibility CSR

-Stakeholders are people who can be affected by or can affect an organization’s actions, policies, and objectives.
+Stakeholders can be affected by or affect an organization’s actions, policies, and objectives.
 This video analyzes the role of stakeholders in corporate social responsibility (CSR).
-This is because of a trend of corporate dialog with stakeholders to address social issues.
+This is because of a trend of corporate dialogue with stakeholders to address social issues.
 This is an attempt by the corporate society to acquire a positive social perception.
-The term corporate social responsibility refers to the self-regulating business model where a company strives to be socially accountable (Cragg, 2002).
-This means that the company is answerable to itself, its stakeholders, and the public.
+Corporate social responsibility refers to the self-regulating business model where a company strives to be socially accountable (Cragg, 2002).
+This means the company is answerable to itself, its stakeholders, and the public.

 Business ethics and its relation to corporate social responsibility

-Business ethics refers to proper business practices and policies, especially in controversial situations that will affect the community and other stakeholders.
+Business ethics refers to proper business practices and policies, especially in controversial situations affecting the community and other stakeholders.
 These issues include corporate governance, bribery, discrimination, and insider trading.
-Some form of business ethics is guided by the law (Cragg, 2002).
+The law guides some form of business ethics (Cragg, 2002).
 There are, however, other circumstances where a business has to come up with its framework to gain social acceptance.
 Corporate social responsibility involves going beyond what is defined in the law to do what is good for society.

 ‘When in Rome, do as Romans do’ and its ethical implications.

-This phrase is used to encourage people to follow the customs of the society in which they live.
+This phrase encourages people to follow the customs of the society in which they live.
 It can also mean that when one is in an unfamiliar situation, one should follow the lead of those who know what should be done in that society.
 Following this principle can lead to an ethical dilemma since one may be forced to adhere to the local standards, as the phrase suggests, even if it violates ethical standards.
 For instance, local standards may allow a company to employ children.
 According to the general ethical standards, this is a violation of the rights of children.
-One in such a situation is faced with an ethical dilemma as to whether to follow local standards or ethical guidelines.
+One in such a situation is faced with a moral dilemma regarding whether to follow local standards or guidelines.

 Moral relativism and situational ethics

 Moral relativism refers to a view of whether something is moral or immoral relative to a particular standpoint.
-This means that morality varies from one community to another, i.e., what is moral in one community may be immoral in another community (Brogaard, 2012).
+This means that morality varies from one community to another, i.e., what is honourable in one society may be corrupt in another district (Brogaard, 2012).
 This means that there is no absolute morality.
 Based on this principle, the phrase ‘when you are in Rome, do what Romans do’ is justified.
 This is because what they do in the local community will be moral to them.
-This is also in support of situational ethics, where the prevailing circumstances determine what is right.
+This also supports situational ethics, where the prevailing circumstances determine what is right.

 CSR and Biblical worldview.

 Religion is one of the aspects that shape people’s ethical decision-making ability.
 For a business to successfully achieve corporate social responsibility, it cannot afford to ignore or separate religion from its day-to-day decision-making process.
 Various relational alignments influence the ethics of corporate society operating amongst the community.
-There is a likelihood that the ethical standards of religions conflict over various issues.
-As a matter of fact, some religions do not advocate for CSR.
+There is a likelihood that the ethical standards of religions conflict over multiple issues.
+Some religions do not advocate for CSR.
 Businesses, however, have to select religious values that will enable them to serve the community better.

 Case study

-In this video, we will consider a case where there are needy children in society who needs financial assistance to meet their daily needs.
+In this video, we will consider a case where needy children in society need financial assistance to meet their daily needs.
 The children have come to your company to seek employment opportunities.
-There are vacancies, and according to society, employing children is allowed as it is viewed as assisting the community.
-As the company’s executive, you are faced with an ethical dilemma because you know it is unethical to employ children, but society is compelling you to assist by offering the children opportunities.
+There are vacancies, and according to culture, employing children is allowed as it is viewed as assisting the community.
+As the company’s executive, you face an ethical dilemma because you know it is unethical to employ children.
+Still, society is compelling you to assist by offering children opportunities.

 Three main ethical theories can be applied to solve the case.
 These theories are the utilitarian theory, deontological theory, and virtue theory.
-Utilitarian theory is concerned with doing the greatest good for the greatest number of people (Stanwick & Stanwick, 2016).
-For instance, in the above case, the executive may offer to assist the children financially without requiring labor from them.
+The functional approach is concerned with doing the greatest good for the most significant number of people (Stanwick & Stanwick, 2016).
+For instance, in the above case, the executive may offer to assist the children financially without requiring labour.
 The deontological theory requires people to be treated with dignity.
-Treating the children in the case above with dignity means assisting them and giving them a chance to concentrate on their studies.
+Treating the children in the case above with dignity means helping them and giving them a chance to concentrate on their studies.
 Virtue ethics is concerned with maintaining good public relations.
-This could be done by assisting the kids and letting society understand that child labor is not good (Sire, 2009).
-The executive will try to make the community understand their personal worldview.
+This could be done by allowing the kids and letting society understand that child labour is not good (Sire, 2009).
+The executive will try to make the community understand their worldview.

 Biblical perspective.

 According to Acts 4:32-36, the bible says that all the believers never claimed possessions and shared whatever they owned among the needy.
-Society can apply this in daily life by ensuring that they donate whatever they can to the needy.
-This will create a peaceful society where no person lacks whatever another person has in plenty (2 Corinthians 8:8-15., 2019).
-As for the corporate society, they can apply this to ensure that they consider the society before they come up with crucial decisions.
+Society can apply this daily by ensuring they donate whatever they can to needy people.
+This will create a peaceful community where no person lacks whatever another person has in plenty (2 Corinthians 8:8-15., 2019).
+As for the corporate culture, they can apply this to ensure that they consider the community before making crucial decisions.

 Conclusion

 To conclude, by applying ethics in their actions and policy formulation, corporate societies can establish a healthy relationship with the communities in which they are located.
-They should develop a framework to ensure that their operations benefit the local societies.
-They should, however, be vigilant to ensure that as they interact with the local communities, they consider general ethical guidelines and respect the expectations of other stakeholders.
+They should develop a framework to ensure their operations benefit the local organisations.
+They should, however, be vigilant to confirm that as they interact with the local communities, they consider general ethical guidelines and respect the expectations of other stakeholders.

 References